RichardForshaw/resume/mkd-blog/docs/blog/articles/2022-12-Scrum-Misconceptions.md

 Scrum intends to change the bubble.
 A good Scrum Master is able to observe the team and communicate what opportunities there are and how to grasp them.
 They help the team to discover and fix what is in their way.
 Sometimes they will do activities themselves - perhaps they make connections that are important to the team, or suggest changing the team structure to be more cross-functional.
 But ultimately the team also has to learn how this is valuable.

-I talked about this with Chris at Semdi and he told me he was fortunate enough to witness the same team with two different Scrum Masters.
+I talked about this with Chris at semdi and he told me he was fortunate enough to witness the same team with two different Scrum Masters.
 In the first instance, the Sprint Review and Planning meetings were dry and devoid of communication.
 Through use of a simple metric, it was obvious that only a few days after starting a sprint the team was lacking confidence in completing it.
 Then the Scrum Master changed.
 "It was like seeing a different team" he told me; the meetings were lively with the developers leading the discussion and debating amongst themselves, even though the Scrum master was silent in the meeting.
 Confidence in the team went up.
 This is the secret sauce that lives in the Scrum Master.

 ## Conclusion